mihaioltean/Proiectarea-si-implementarea-algoritmilor/README.md

-# Solutions implemented in C language
+# Solutions from book implemented in the C language

 ## Author:
 Mihai Oltean